 Savannah State was the first institution of higher education in Georgia to offer a bachelor's degree in homeland security and emergency management and the second in the state to offer a bachelor's degree in forensic science.

 Savannah State continues to engage in groundbreaking research.
-SSU sent cutting-edge genetic material from campus laboratories to the International Spaces Station (ISS) in 2014.
+SSU sent cutting-edge genetic material from campus laboratories to the International Space Station (ISS) in 2014.
 Savannah State also earned two patents in 2016.
 One allows for the collection and harvest of organic material necessary for long-distance space travel.
 The other is a new chemical that has implications for treating Alzheimer's, ALS and dementia.

 SSU expanded its facilities with two new science and technology buildings.
 The university purchased property on Livingston Avenue for a new 17,000 square foot marine sciences laboratory and deep water dock.
 On the main campus, a new two-story, 30,000 square foot building houses engineering technology and chemistry laboratories.

-Under the leadership of its 13th president, Cheryl Davenport Dozier, DSW, since May 2011, the university has embarked upon a new era — building upon the rich legacy of academic excellence and community engagement that has defined it for the last 129 years.
+The university has embarked upon a new era — building upon the rich legacy of academic excellence and community engagement that has defined it for the last 130 years.

 |Dr. Cheryl Davenport Dozier||2011 - 2019|